DhushanthanK/food-label-extraction-and-nutrition-tracking-app/README.md

 ## Features
 - **User Authentication**: Allows user accounts with email and hashed passwords.
 - **Image Upload**: Users can upload food label images.
+- **Crop Nutrition Section**: Detect nutritian section in food label and crop that section.
 - **Text Extraction**: Extract text from food labels using PaddleOCR.
 - **Information Parsing**: Extract serving size, calories, and nutritional information from text using Regex and Fuzzy matching.
 - **Streamlit Interface**: A user-friendly front-end for uploading images and viewing extracted information.